 FAQ

-For most of the core files, WordPress uses PHP language, which has a lot of built-in functions, but there are also WordPress functions in Codex Function Reference
+For most core files, WordPress uses PHP, which has numerous built-in functions.
+Additionally, WordPress provides its own functions in the Codex Function Reference.

 There are two types of hooks: actions and filters.
 Actions create an event and execute a function at a particular point of the WordPress runtime.
 It may or may not pass data; also, they don’t return anything.
 In contrast, filters modify data used by other functions and always return something.